-Recall that by definition, to check that two two triangles are congruent, we need to check that corresponding angles are equal and corresponding sides are equal; thus, we need to check 6 equalities.
+Recall that by definition, to check that two triangles are congruent, we need to check that corresponding angles are equal and corresponding sides are equal; thus, we need to check 6 equalities.
 However, it turns out that in fact, we can do with fewer checks.

-Axiom 1 (SSS Rule).
+Congruence test 1 (SSS Side-Side-Side rule).
 If AB = A'B', BC = B'C' and AC = A'C' then $\triangle ABC \cong \triangle A'B'C'$ .